Motegrity FDA Approval History

 - are allergic to prucalopride or any of the other ingredients

 - have an intestinal perforation or intestinal obstruction due to a structural or functional disorder of the gut wall, obstructive ileus, or severe inflammatory conditions of the intestinal tract such as Crohn’s disease, ulcerative colitis, and toxic megacolon/megarectum.

 The most common adverse reactions (≥2%) are headache, abdominal pain, nausea, diarrhea, abdominal distension, dizziness, vomiting, flatulence, and fatigue.

-Development History and FDA Approval Process for Motegrity
+Development timeline for Motegrity